Cognitive Systems offers five degrees (or streams) – 3 offered by the Faculty of Arts and 2 offered by the Faculty of Science:

 All courses in the COGS streams are largely composed from those in Computer Science, Linguistics, Philosophy and Psychology.
 Regardless of the stream you choose, all students will complete the following core courses to graduate: COGS 200, 300, 303, 401 and 402.

 Students are also required to complete Module Courses (essentially electives) chosen from courses offered throughout different departments that are directly relevant to Cognitive Systems.

-Due to the multidisciplinary nature of the program, course planning should be well thought out and should begin in first-year.
+Due to the multidisciplinary nature of the program, course planning should be well thought out and should begin in first-year (e.g. make sure you take prerequisite courses for the courses you want to take in third and fourth year!).
 In addition, we strongly advise against students attempting double majors or attempting a minor.

 Simple Steps to Help Plan Your COGS Degree: